DykiSA/codeigniter3-mongo-sample/README.md

 3. Run it via accessing it in yur web browser
 4. You can explore it.

-> In this example we used indonesion language and we are sorry for that, but we are focused on fastest performance and how to integrate MongoDB with Codeigniter
+> In this example we used indonesian language and we are sorry for that, but we are focused on fastest performance and how to integrate MongoDB with Codeigniter

 ### Credits
 - [Codeigniter Framework](https://github.com/bcit-ci/CodeIgniter)